Registered Associate Marriage + Family Therapist #159208

 I'm genuinely curious about you, in a real, what's it like behind this person’s eyes way.

 You’ll also get the real me.
 I’m not performing “therapist.”
-I show up as warm, thoughtful, direct--occasionally funny--and authentically me.
+I show up as warm, thoughtful, direct — occasionally funny — and authentically me.

 Either I'm okay or I'm not.
 I'm handling it or I'm falling apart.
 I know who I am or I'm completely lost.
+But that's rarely the whole picture.

+And.
 Some things can't be fixed, undone, or made fair.
 There are losses, histories, circumstances and limitations that are part of what we carry.
+Therapy isn't about changing all of that — it's about learning to carry it differently.

+Life is rarely one thing at a time — two things can be fully tru at once.
 You can be struggling and resilient.
 Stuck and moving.
 Shaped by your past and

 not defined by it.
 A work in progress and already enough.